 Bat Trapping, Removal, and Damage

 Critter Control Technicians are Certified Wildlife Specialists with the knowledge and tools to eliminate bats from invading your property.
 Bat droppings are called guano, and these differ from mouse droppings because they tend to have a shiny, speckled appearance and cluster together as they pile up.
-If left alone over time, these droppings will begin to grow fungus and spores which can cause Histoplasmosis in severe cases.
+If left alone over time, these droppings will begin to grow fungus and spores which can cause histoplasmosis in severe cases.
 The dusts from these droppings can potentially become an irritant to humans.
 Along with their droppings, a bat’s urine can also damage wood by causing an increase in decay if left over a long period of time.
-Bats emit waste 20-30 times a day and the smell, although unpleasant, can attract other pests.
+Bats emit waste 20-30 times a day and the smell is unpleasant and can attract other pests.
 Our Critter Control technicians are highly equipped and experienced in the removal and cleaning of bat waste.
 Do not hesitate to call and schedule your next appointment at (919) 382-0651.